-We expect institutions to have arrangements to pro-actively identify staff who have held a fixed term contract or succession of fixed term contracts which taken together meet the statutory threshold of 4 years for conversion to ongoing employment.
-We also recommend that institutions develop policies which seek to avoid an individual, unless to the parties' mutual benefit, being issued with a succession of fixed term contracts.
+We expect institutions to have arrangements to identify staff who have held a fixed term contract or succession of fixed term contracts which taken together meet the statutory threshold of 4 years for consideration of a conversion to ongoing employment.
+We also recommend that institutions have policies which seek to avoid an individual, unless to the parties' mutual benefit, being provided with a succession of fixed term contracts.